Point of Sale

 Current liabilities refer to any external financial obligations that your restaurant is responsible for satisfying within one year.
 For example, utilities, short-term loans, wages, income tax, etc.

 In contrast, long-term liabilities are any external financial obligations your restaurant is responsible for more than 12 months from now.
-Though long term-liabilities aren’t very common in restaurants, this can include things like capital leases, long-term rent agreements, or even deferred income tax.
+Though long term-liabilities aren’t very common in restaurants, this can include capital leases, long-term rent agreements, or even deferred income tax.

 Finally, your equity (formally known as your retained earnings) is what’s left over after you’ve subtracted your restaurant’s liabilities from your assets.
-Your equity is what you take home, ultimately giving you an up-to-date representation of your restaurant’s earnings or losses.
+Your equity is what you take home, ultimately giving you an up-to-date representation of your total earnings or losses.

-In this example, we’ll be talking about a restaurant called The Spotted Pig.
+Here, we’ll be talking about a restaurant called The Spotted Pig.

 To make sure these numbers are balanced, we would use the following formula:

-Let’s check The Spotted Pig’s restaurant balance sheet:
+Let’s check The Spotted Pig’s restaurant balance:

 Assets = Liabilities + Equity